All good stories contain symbolism. Disney’s Beauty and the Beast is full of vanitas symbols that add a new depth of meaning to a tale as old as time.

 Beauty and the Beast contains some pretty obvious symbols, and their main purpose is to give us basic information about the leading cast of characters.
 For instance, the book that Belle reads in the opening village scene symbolizes her thirst for knowledge, novelty, and challenging of social norms.
-That book tells us as much about her as the words she sings.
+That book tells us just as much about her as the lyrics in her opening song.

 Vanitas is a genre of still life painting common in northern Europe during the 16th to 18th centuries.
+Vanitas paintings often depict a collection of luxurious, richly-detailed objects, all of which symbolize the brevity of life and the futility of worldly pleasures (the Latin vanitas means “emptiness”).
 If you’ve ever visited an art museum or taken an art history class, it’s a pretty sure bet you’ve seen a vanitas.
-They usually depict a collection of luxurious, richly-detailed objects, all of which symbolize the brevity of life and the futility of worldly pleasures (the Latin vanitas means “emptiness”).

-Zoom out from the solitary rose and you’ll see many more symbols with vanitas significance.
+Zoom out from the solitary rose and you’ll see many more symbols with vanitas significance in this story.
 In fact, two of them are so obvious that you’ll have a hard time convincing yourself that they’re not intentional.
 Besides flowers, two types of objects that appear in almost every vanitas painting are candles and time pieces.
 Sound familiar?
 Yep–Lumiére and Cogsworth!

 - time pieces (clocks, hourglasses, watches) – Cogsworth

 - candles – Lumiére

 - mirrors – the enchanted mirror

 - books – the Beast’s library

 - musical instruments – Maestro Cadenza; the instrument sculptures in the ball room